samirali2700/Weeki-Web/README.md

 # Weeki-Web

-Weeki-web is a scheduling and employee management Web App
+Weeki-web is a scheduling and employee management Web App created with svelte and nodejs backend.